Watch our biggest AI launch event

 Any elements that are styled directly in the CSS, such as links in this example, are styled automatically.
 This happens in the video as soon as the copy becomes a link.

-You can run JS client side and/or server side using Builder.isBrowser and Builder.isServer.
+You can run JS client side as well as server side using Builder.isBrowser and Builder.isServer.
 By default, any code not wrapped with Builder.isBrowser or Builder.isServer is run on Builder's servers.

 To run code client-side, wrap it in if (Builder.isBrowser) {}.